jeromerg/NCase/README.md

 TodoManager.AddTodo(ITodo todo, IUser assignee)
 ```

-So , you need a new contributor of type `IUser`:
+So, you need a new contributor of type `IUser`:

 <!--# NCaseCombiningContributors_VAR -->